Mississippi Stud

 Mississippi Stud is a casino table game based on poker introduced by Scientific Games.
-It has been identified by The Motley Fool as part of a new generation of table games designed to appeal to younger players by offering easier-to-learn strategies while having a lower house advantage than traditional blackjack.

 Gameplay

 Like other poker-based table games, such as Caribbean stud, Let It Ride, and Three Card Poker, Mississippi stud is a "house-banked" game, meaning the players are playing against a house dealer, not other players at the table as in other poker games.
 Unlike the other house banked games, Mississippi stud hands are not compared to a dealer's hand, but only against a payout table that pays out on the result of the player's hand.
 In this regard it is similar to video poker.

-In Mississippi stud, each player first places an ante bet to buy into the game.
+In Mississippi Stud, each player first places an ante bet to buy into the game.
 The dealer then deals two hole cards face down to each player and three community cards face down at the middle of the table.
 A player may then fold, forfeiting their ante, or they may continue by raising their bet by an amount of one to three times their ante, known as the "3rd Street" bet.
 The first community card is then turned over, and the players may fold or make another raise, the "4th Street" bet.
-The second community card is the turned, and the final "5th Street" round of betting proceeds as before.
+The second community card is then turned, and the final "5th Street" round of betting proceeds as before.
 After that the final community card is revealed, and the players are paid out based in the payouts below:

 Payouts

+In this regard, if the player was dealt a pair, 6 or higher in his two hole cards he will at least get a push and if it is a pair, jack or better the player automatically wins.